 ChocoNat uses premium Criollo beans that are shipped within just a couple days of being picked, so they are FRESH.
 If you know chocolate, you will taste the difference!
 Many raw chocolate companies do NOT use beans of this grade.

 While ChocoNat is raw chocolate, they've found a way of making the chocolate with a traditional chocolate "snap."
 Most raw chocolate is soft and gives a different experience than people are used to.
 Like many raw chocolate companies, they also offer some related products.

 Best of all, ChocoNat is a great value.
-As a Customer, you pay around 17 cents per gram (typical of the best raw chocolates) when you use my link below to save 20%.
-(Or about 12 cents per gram for truffles.)
+As a Customer, you can get their current promotions when you use my link below.

 As a Member, you pay 14 to 15 cents per gram when purchasing boxes of chocolate.
 Truffles cost about 10 cents per gram.